 The Music Department is set in a purpose built Performing Arts Centre and comprises one main music classroom, three practice rooms, an office and a Performance Hall.

-There are two members of teaching staff that work on a full time and part time basis, together with 15 freelance instrumental teachers who visit the department at various times throughout the week.
+There are three members of teaching staff that work on a full time and part time basis, together with 15 freelance instrumental teachers who visit the department at various times throughout the week.

 Our aim is to provide a Musical Education that is firstly, available to all pupils and not just the musically elite; secondly, challenging for all; thirdly, reflective of a multicultural society and finally encourages pupils’ enthusiasm and enjoyment of music.

-Fifteen peripatetic instrumental staff delivering individual instrumental lessons, a plethora of co-curricular music activities, our Music Awards Scheme, music based visits, concerts and partnerships with local senior schools all add to the wider musical education on offer at St. Aubyn’s.
+Peripatetic instrumental staff delivering individual instrumental lessons, a plethora of co-curricular music activities, our Music Awards Scheme, music based visits, concerts and partnerships with local senior schools all add to the wider musical education on offer at St Aubyn’s.

 Miss Debbie Tulloch – Director of Music

-There is also the opportunity for pupils throughout the School to take part in dance classes for the School’s Comenius project and other productions.
+There is also the opportunity for pupils throughout the School to take part in dance classes for other productions.

 Ballet is offered as a co-curricular activity from Reception through to Senior School with classes held on a weekly basis after school.
-The classes are delivered by an external Ballet teacher, Mrs Dawn Wenn-Kober (email@example.com).
+The classes are delivered by an external Ballet teacher, Mrs Dawn Wenn-Kober.

 Performing in public is a thrilling experience and something which really helps children’s confidence grow.
 Drama is an important part of the all-round educational experience we provide and children are encouraged to take part in performances from an early age.
 This may be as part of a class assembly or as a character in one of the numerous productions which take place over the course of the year.
-These range from simple nativities in Foundation stage to Shakespeare productions in the Senior School.
+These range from simple nativities in the early Years Foundation Stage to musical productions in the Senior School.

 Drama does form part of the children’s literacy curriculum but we are supported in the delivery of drama skills by visiting actors and theatre groups.
-The purpose built Performing Arts Centre with its excellent facilities allows for productions of the highest calibre.
+The purpose built Performance Studio and the Performing Arts Centre allow for productions of the highest calibre.